 - Repetitive body movements or behaviors.

 Children with autism or other disorders on the autism spectrum differ in ability and behavior because of the difference in the individual’s ability to process information from the environment.
 Autism Spectrum Disorders (ASD) can often be reliably detected by 3 years of age and sometimes as early as 18 months.
-Autism spectrum disorders can affect individuals of all racial, ethnic and economic groups.

 What if my child is newly diagnosed?